 Meaning and History

 This was reflected in the band’s visual identity, as the designers combined text and graphics to create something unique with no analogs.
 The letters look like geometric shapes, and in the center of the “O” is a five-pointed star.
-In the second emblem, the boundaries between the image and the word are completely blurred because the “G” looks more like a graphic element than a symbol from the alphabet.
+In the second emblem, the boundaries between the image and the word are completely blurred because the “G” looks more like a graphic element than a letter of the alphabet.
 Overall, this collective has had two logos in its history.

 What is Got7?